- Healthy aging and management of chronic conditions

 - KIN 232.3 - Physical Activity in Society

 - KIN 830.3 - Psychosocial Aspects of Health and Exercise Behaviour

 - BSc (Movement Sciences), University of Windsor

-* = Graduate student trainee. # = Postdoctoral fellow
+* = Graduate student trainee. # = Postdoctoral fellow. **Undergraduate student trainee

 External Grant Funding

-Dr. Gyurcsik's research program has been funded by various organizations, such as the Canadian Institutes of Health Research (CIHR), Social Sciencies and Humanities Research Council of Canada (SSHRC), Saskatchewan Health Research Foundation (SHRF), and Saskatchewan Community Initiatives Fund.
+Dr. Gyurcsik's research program has been funded by various organizations, such as the Canadian Institutes of Health Research (CIHR), Social Sciencies and Humanities Research Council of Canada (SSHRC), Saskatchewan Health Research Foundation (SHRF), and Saskatchewan Community Initiatives Fund (CIF).

 Graduate Training Opportunities

-Do you have a broad interest in figuring out how we can help people be more physically active in order to achieve health benefits or better manage their chronic disease (e.g., arthritis, chronic pain, etc.)?
+Do you have a broad interest helping people begin and maintain physical activity in order to manage their chronic disease (e.g., arthritis, chronic pain)?